ErikEngerd/policytester/README.md

 * UDP tests are, for obvious reasons, not really possible in a generic way.
 Even though policytester supports it, these tests are unreliable
 * the cleanup phase simply deletes instrumented pods.
 Your setup must be able to handle this.
-Use this tool on a staging production-like environmnet or use with greatest care on a production system.
+Use this tool on a staging production-like environment or use with greatest care on a production system.
 In particular, downtime can occur if you are testing network access from deployments and replicasets with replica count 1.
 * tested with kubernetes 1.23.
 It will not work with earlier versions because of a change